vyeli/ethernaut-foundry-solutions/README.md

 - Solutions are  in `/script` folder.
 - The CTF solution file has the same name as CTF contract file name adding `.s` to it.
 - If the CTF challenge is `src/Fallback.sol`, the solution will be `script/Fallback.s.sol`.
-- The solution script deploys a new instance for the CTF smart contract, then cracks it.
+- Copy the instance address to the .env file to allow the script files to interact with the on-chain challenges.

 ## Instalation